 - If you are separated during your visit, please contact any park employee for assistance.

 - Ride delays may occur while riding and members of your party may be required to sit quietly until the ride is restarted or guests are escorted off the ride.

 - Please be aware, if an evacuation is required, guests may need to maneuver across catwalks from the highest point of the ride and down steeply inclined steps.

 Kings Island offers our guests several restful locations that your party can access during the day.
-The park has a first aid station on International Street across from the exit to Boo Blasters on Boo Hill and in Soak City as well as a Baby Care Center located at the entrance to Planet Snoopy and adjacent from Chick-fil-A. Additionally, air conditioned restaurants provide a nice break from the sensory stimulation.
+The park has a first aid station on International Street across from the exit to Boo Blasters on Boo Hill and in Soak City.
+Additionally, air-conditioned restaurants provide a nice break from the sensory stimulation.

 Kings Island is a wonderful destination for families and friends to visit.
-Our goal is to make your experience at the park both smooth and full of family-fun.
-Please let us know if you have any further questions by contacting 513-754-5500 or by talking to a Guest Services representative at the park.
+Our goal is to make your experience at the park both smooth and full of family fun.
+Please let us know if you have any further questions by contacting 513-754-5700 or by talking to a Guest Services representative at the park.

 Guests with casts and braces will be restricted from riding rides where the cast or brace will not fit inside the ride unit or where it will present a hazard to the guest or others.
 Guests with full arm (elbow restricted) and full leg (knee restricted) casts or braces are restricted from most rides and water slides at Kings Island.
 We suggest you delay your visit until the cast is removed.
 Casts are not permitted on Delirium, Mystic Timbers, Orion, Banshee, Diamondback and Drop Tower.